Zulu Dawn: Production

 The script was originally written by Cy Endfield.

-The Lamitas Property Investment Corporation raised money for the film.
-They financed a series of films, including several in South Africa, such as The Wild Geese (1978).
-The company committed about £5 million to Zulu Dawn, most of it raised from a Swiss bank, the Banque de Paris et des Pay Bas.
+The Lamitas Property Investment Corporation financed a series of films, including several in South Africa, such as The Wild Geese (1978).
+The company committed about £5 million to Zulu Dawn, most of it raised from a Swiss bank, the Banque de Paris et des Pays-Bas.
 HBO helped guarantee finance.
-The budget was initially set at $6.5 million but the budget kept increasing and eventually cost $11.75 million, despite coming in only two days over schedule.

-Jake Eberts was involved in raising finance for the film.
-He had to guarantee Burt Lancaster's salary when Lancaster's agent insisted on one.
+Initially set at $6.5 million, the budget kept increasing.
+The film ultimately cost $11.75 million, despite coming in only two days over schedule.
+Jake Eberts was involved in raising financing; he had to guarantee Lancaster's salary when Lancaster's agent insisted on one.
 This meant Eberts was liable for the loan.
-In 1983 the interest made this £450,000.
+In 1983, interest made this £450,000.
 Eberts spent years paying it back.

 John Hurt was cast in a lead role but was refused entry to South Africa.
-This confused Hurt who was not particularly political.
-It was thought South African Intelligence may have confused him with the actor John Hurd, who was a draft dodger.
+This confused Hurt, who was not particularly active politically.
+It was thought South African Intelligence may have confused him with the actor John Heard, who had been arrested in an anti-Apartheid march.

-Orion Pictures picked the film up for worldwide distribution through Warner Bros. and other companies.

 Shooting

-Every day over 1,000 people were involved in filming, with Zulu extras being paid £2.70 per day.
+Every day of filming, more than 1,000 people were involved.
+Zulu extras were paid £2.70 per day.

-In 1978, the producers and financiers agreed to defer their fees and no completion guarantee was in place to get the film finished.
-Norma Foster was a liaison between the South African government (notably the Minister of Information, Dr Connie Mulder) and the filmmakers; she later claimed the producers owed her £20,000.
-Co-producers, James Faulkner and Barrie Saint Clair, claimed they were owed £100,000 in deferred fees.
-Over 100 creditors in South Africa claimed they were owed £250,000.
-Faulkner and Saint Clair sought an injunction to block screening of the film until they were paid.
-Lamitas denied liability for the money, claiming expenses exceeded the agreed budget and the injunction was lifted May 21, 1979.
-They later offered to settle for 25 pence on the pound.
+In 1978, producers and financiers agreed to defer fees and no completion guarantee was in place.
+Norma Foster was a liaison between the South African government (notably the Minister of Information, Dr Connie Mulder) and the filmmakers; she later claimed the producers owed £20,000.
+Co-producers James Faulkner and Barrie Saint Clair claim they were owed £100,000 in deferred fees.
+Over 100 South African creditors allege they were owed £250,000.
+Faulkner and Saint Clair sought an injunction to block screenings until they were paid.
+Lamitas denied liability, claiming expenses exceeded the agreed budget, and the injunction was lifted May 21, 1979.
+They later offered to settle for £25 on the pound.